Will-Griffiths-Ireland/Journee/README.md

 When I was working on the concept for Journee I wanted to present the user with an experience that was similar to a traditional diary.
 I wanted to keep the interface very clean and focus the users attention on the main content of the journal entry.
 To that end, each page has a title, content, and an optional selfie/photo.

+### Animations

+I do use some animations across the site to make it a little more engaging for users.

+* Desktop hover animations on cards provide a scale animation.
+This is turned off for mobile.
+* Across desktop and mobile I use a quick fade on elements as they are presented to the user

 ### Colour Theme

 I played with multiple different colour ideas for the site and in version 1 of the site I have utilized a simple light and dark interface that embraces the standard bootstrap colour mode that is tried and tested.
 A future enhancement would be to create further customized colour modes and CSS that allow for theming of "Sci-fi" or "Retro" type looks.